-It is no surprise that during the festive season, record numbers of people use the internet.
+It is no surprise that record numbers of people use the internet during the festive season.
 Customers turn to e-commerce for all their Christmas shopping needs, dating apps see spikes in users as people swipe right to find new people to talk to and online gaming proves a popular option for those with extra time off during the holidays, looking to relax and take part in some online recreational fun.

 It is a huge opportunity for online retailers, especially for online marketplaces, where people will be looking for the best deals available – but this also presents an opportunity for scammers and fraudsters, which is too good to miss, looking to take advantage of what can only be described as a chaotic season online.

 Safety of the user, not profit for the platform

 For brands, this is the time of year when the hard work put into creating good experiences to strengthen reputation comes home.
 No one wants to be the brand to ruin Christmas or fall short at a critical moment.
 In online business, it should be the safety of the user, and not the profit for the platform, that comes first, putting user experience at the heart of their priorities to increase customer trust, acquisition, and retention.

 Christmas is a high-pressure moment on the calendar.
 However, it’s also a time when good experiences will be more impactful, and negative ones will have greater consequences.
 Whilst individuals should naturally take more additional care online and remain vigilant.
 We should also expect platforms – whether shopping, dating, or gaming, to protect users from potential harm, even more so at peak traffic.

 It’s the most fraudulent time of the year